tldr-pages/tldr/pages/common/ghci.md

 `ghci -Wall`

-- Start an interactive REPL session with the specified search path for finding source files:
+- Start an interactive REPL session with a colon-separated list of directories for finding source files:

 `ghci -i{{dir1:...:dirn}}`